Skip to content

 Privileged access (e.g. root/enable) is restricted Ensure login and enable passwords are different and comply with corporate security policy

-Firmware is kept up-to-date Upgrade to latest STABLE firmware after onboarding
+Firmware is kept up-to-date Upgrade to latest STABLE firmware after onboarding; apply security patches within the timelines defined in Vulnerability and Patch Management

 2. Management and Access Controls